wildhart/meteor.jobs/README.md

 ```
 This defers the error message `'Job was not resolved with success, failure, reschedule or remove'` until the promise resolves.
 Note that:
 * While jobs are executing their status is set to `'executing'`.
-* Other jobs of the same type will still run when scheduled while asynchronous jobs are executing.
+* Other jobs of the same type will still run when scheduled while asynchronous jobs are executing, unless the running job was configured with `awaitSync: true`, in which case the pending job will wait until the previous job of that name has completed.
 * Asynchronous code may need to be wrapped in [`Meteor.bindEnvironment()`](https://guide.meteor.com/using-npm-packages.html#bind-environment).

 ## Bulk Operations